What is it for?

 - If you're overwhelmed by the number of points, you can choose a Filter column to create a menu to switch between subsets of the data.
 Read more about creating a scatter plot with a filter here.

-- You can include as many Info columns as you like to display inside your popups, and advanced users can even use HTML and CSS to pull in pictures or videos from a column of image or video URLs.
-Read more about adding custom popups here.
+- You can include as many Info for popups columns as you like to display inside your popups, and advanced users can even use HTML and CSS to pull in pictures or videos from a column of image or video URLs.
+Read more about adding custom popups.